A herbaceous to woody perennial with basal leaves and leafy flowering stems growing to 1 m tall.

 This species is likely to be recognised as several species in the future.

-Aboriginal people in some areas used this plant as a bush medicine.
+First Nations Peoples of Australia, in some areas, used this plant as a bush medicine.
 They would bruise and soak the leaves in hot water to make an infusion to bathe sores and boils.

-Ajuga – means a-jugate, not joined or yoked from the Latin jugatus.
+Ajuga – means “a-jugate”, meaning not joined or yoked from the Latin jugatus.
 In this genus, the sepals are free and are seen as 5 separate teeth or lobes.
 In some other Lamicaeae genera (such as Prostanthera) the sepals are joined into two lips.

-australis – southern, referring to the distribution of the species.
+australis – Latin – “southern”, referring to the distribution of the species.
 There are also northern hemisphere Ajuga species.